sospep/dotnetThree/README.md

 description
 ------------
-dotnetThree -> dugh blog is a simple blogging application.
+dotnetThree -> duh blog is a simple blogging application.
 It enables users to create blog articles and to create comments on those articles.
-It has some cool features like an authentication system for managing users and the capabilities that they have within the application.
+It has some very cool features like a full blown authentication system for managing users and the capabilities that they have within the application.

 objectives
 ------------
-* Use the latest version of dotnet core (v3) to build a basic application and see what kind of trouble I can get myself into.
+* Use the latest version of dotnet core (v3) to build a basic application and see what kind of challenges that I will face.
-* Use the completed basic application to serve as a quick start temlate when creating new dotnet core v3 projects that may require similar functionality.
+* Use the completed basic application to serve as a quick start template when creating new dotnet core v3 projects that may require similar functionality.
-* It could also serve as a lightweight simple application to manage a blog.
+* It could also be used as a lightweight simple application to manage a blog &#128512;!

 demo
 ------------